California mudslide survivors: 'Mud came in an instant'

 Hyatt and other residents are recalling the chaos that ensued as Tuesday's deadly mudslides and flooding devastated Southern California.
 Hundreds of rescuers and dogs continued searching for people Wednesday.

-They heard a "deep rumbling" sound
+They heard a 'deep rumbling' sound

 Heavy rain and a "deep rumbling" sound preceded the massive amounts of mud that blanketed miles and killed at least 17 people.